 - Select Library at the top of the page

-- Choose a title for your collection, such as Work-from-home Tips or Algebra
+- Choose a title for your course, such as Work-from-home Tips or Algebra

 - Write a description.
-What types of kahoots are in this collection?
+What types of kahoots are in this course?
 You can include a content standard or a goal in addition to a suggested appropriate age range.

-- Choose a cover image that represents this collection.
+- Choose a cover image that represents the topic.
 You can even choose a cover image of one of your kahoots!

 - Select Create button and Add your kahoots.
 Remember, the kahoots you include here will be public on your profile!

 - Select Done in the top right corner.
-Now you have created a collection!
+Now you have created a course!

-To create more collections or edit your existing collections, begin again from step 2 above.
+To create more courses or edit your existing ones, begin again from step 2 above.